andybarron/rusty-rogue/README.md

 To test the new Piston-powered version: `cargo run -- --new` (warning: super incomplete)

+To test the new dungeon generation: `cargo run -- --dungeon` (also incomplete)

-To run the dungeon generation test: `cargo run -- --gen`
+To run the old dungeon generation test: `cargo run -- --gen`

 To run the pathfinding test: `cargo run -- --search`